 Hora

-Brand new avant-garde Mediterranean restaurant, Hora, marries together food, art, music and creativity into an experience that tickles every sense.
+Avant-garde Mediterranean restaurant, Hora, marries together food, art, music and creativity into an experience that tickles every sense.
 Guests enter an earthy abode inspired by nature and peruse drinks divided into element categories.
 Then comes the food; shareable starters like cod roe mousse, or smoked aubergine with truffle with bread basket for the scoop; quarter-sectioned mains comprising raw crudos, veg such as seasonal tomatoes, fresh fish, and premium meats, plus a sweets selection where a heavenly Terramisu is (coffee ice) cream of the crop.
-An experience, and one that finally gives Mayfair an edge.
+An experience that gives Mayfair an edge.

 Find out more about Hora